 Mt.
-Airy, North Carolina, is well recognized as the town where Andy Griffith was born and called home.
+Airy, North Carolina, is well recognized as the town where Andy Griffith was born.

 It's fondly known as "Mayberry," after the fictitious town from the 1960s television comedy The Andy Griffith Show.

 The city of Mayberry is believed to be based on Andy's boyhood of Mt.
 Airy.

 Additionally, Mt.
 Airy is well known for its musical heritage.

 Surry County is the origin of old-time or blues music, which features banjos, fiddles, and other instruments.

 The town was also home to legends, like Fred Cockerham, Tommy Jarrell, the Easter Brothers, and many others.

 Here are the 21 best things to do in Mount Airy, North Carolina:

 Andy Griffith, a well-known American TV personality, singer, and producer, is honored in the Andy Griffith Museum.